Brown-University-Library/borrowdirect.py/README.md

 - best to install a release version while it's under development; sometimes I check-in code that's not fully working

-- one dependency: the awesome [requests](http://docs.python-requests.org/en/latest/) module
+- one dependency: the awesome [requests](http://docs.python-requests.org/en/latest/) module, which is automatically pip-installed if necessary in the 0.5-dev and later releases